sattmaunders/standApp/README.md

 - type: POST
 - response
  - 200: GCM key added or already there
- - 400: userId or gcmKey
+ - 400: userId or gcmKey missing
  - 404: User not found

 ### /user?email=[email]